Cloud9Trader/TechnicalIndicators/README.md

 If you spot any issues with them or would like to add your own indicator to Cloud9Trader's built in collection, we'd be very grateful for your pull requests.

+###Functions

-**The indicators will contain at minimum an 'onIntervalClose' function and some or all of the following:**
+The indicators will contain at minimum an 'onIntervalClose' function and some or all of the following:

 * `onIntervalClose()` Required.
 Called every bar close.
-Its job is to return the current indicator value(s) (and any chart config).
+Its job is to return the current indicator value(s) (and any chart config), so is generally where you'll find most of the logic.

 * `onStart()` Optional.
 Called once run up price data has loaded with any user input parameters.
 Used to validate these and initialize any variables that are globally scoped (i.e. persist between updates)